autowarefoundation/autoware.universe/control/autoware_smart_mpc_trajectory_follower/README.md

 > [!NOTE]
 > When `run_sim.py` is run, the `use_trained_model_diff` set in `run_sim.py` takes precedence over the `trained_model_parameter:control_application:use_trained_model_diff` set in [trained_model_param.yaml](./autoware_smart_mpc_trajectory_follower/param/trained_model_param.yaml).

+#### Kernel density estimation of pure pursuit driving data

+The distribution of data obtained from pure pursuit runs can be displayed using Kernel density estimation.
+To do this, run [density_estimation.ipynb](control/autoware_smart_mpc_trajectory_follower/autoware_smart_mpc_trajectory_follower/python_simulator/density_estimation.ipynb).

+The correlation between the minimum value of the density estimate and the lateral deviation of the run results is low.
+A scalar indicator that better predicts the value of lateral deviation is under development.

 ## Change of nominal parameters and their reloading

 The nominal parameters of vehicle model can be changed by editing the file [nominal_param.yaml](./autoware_smart_mpc_trajectory_follower/param/nominal_param.yaml).